Poland to guard major TV stations against hostile purchase attempts by Russia

 “TVN and Polsat will be put in the register of strategic firms that are under protection against hostile takeover or one that is considered dangerous from the point of view of the interest of the Polish state,” Tusk said,

 He spoke alongside visiting Estonian Prime Minister Kristen Michal, as both stressed they share views on protecting the region's security in the face of Russia's war on Ukraine.
-Both countries, who are members of the European Union, provide Ukraine with political and military support.
+Both countries, who are members of the European Union bordering Russia, provide Ukraine with political, military and humanitarian support.

 “We want to protect our countries and the European Union against interference into the electoral processes or attempts at taking over or interfering with the work of our media,” Tusk said.